 Mental health chat rooms have become a widely accepted form of seeking support and guidance for mental health concerns.
-While these services are freely and widely available it is important to understand the parameters they work within and recognise the benefits and risks that come with these kinds of forums.
+While these services are free and widely available, it is important to understand the parameters they work within and recognize the benefits and risks that come with these kinds of forums.

-This article provides an introduction to chat rooms, explores some of the risks and benefits associated with mental health chat rooms and offers some guidelines for effectively using them.
+This article provides an introduction to mental health chat rooms, explores some of the risks and benefits associated with using them and offers some guidelines for engaging them effectively.

-Users register a username and password they can then enter their preferred chat room.
-Once inside the chat room there is generally a list they can access indicating users that are currently online.
+Users register with a username and password and can then enter their preferred chat room.
+Once inside the chat room, there is generally a list displaying users that are currently online.
 Users communicate by typing text messages with other registered users currently in the chat room.
-In the mental health realm there are numerous chat rooms available for every mental health concern.
+In the mental health space, there are numerous chat rooms available for every mental health concern.

 The administrators of chat rooms have varying roles in terms of the supervision and monitoring of dialogue within the chat room and may terminate or suspend access by members who do not adhere to the conduct guidelines.